The beautiful Bougainvillea plant is a genus of tropical plants, thorny, shrub-like perennial vines of the Nyctaginaceae

 - Dr. Earth Exotic Blend

-Many plant experts and home gardeners also recommend using a hibiscus fertilizer, if a fertilizer specially formulated for bougainvilleas is not available.
+Many plant experts and home gardeners also recommend using a hibiscus fertilizer if a fertilizer specially formulated for bougainvilleas is unavailable.

 When or How to Fertilize Bougainvillea

 Feed your bougainvillea with a fertilizer containing nitrogen and phosphate once a month during the bloomer period, i.e., from early spring to midsummer.

-For bougainvillea vines growing in the ground, use half a cup of granular fertilizer per 4’ feet in height and lightly scratch it into the soil surface using a trowel or a hand cultivator.
+For healthy bougainvillea vines growing in the ground, use half a cup of granular fertilizer per 4′ feet in height and lightly scratch it into the soil surface using a trowel or a hand cultivator.

 Plant the water thoroughly after fertilizing.
 If potted, make sure there are good drainage holes.

-Examples of bougainvillea fertilizer you can use are a half-strength, liquid plant fertilizer, and water-soluble fertilizer for plants growing in containers.
+Examples of bougainvillea fertilizers you can use are half-strength, liquid fertilizers, or a water-soluble fertilizer for plants growing in containers.

 Dissolve one tablespoon of fertilizer in a gallon of water and water the potting soil mix.

-Ensure to avoid too much water as Bougainvillea bloom and grow best when the soil is kept a little dry; too much watering will lead to root rot.
+Ensure to avoid too much water as Bougainvillea bloom and grow best when the fertile soil is kept a little dry; too much watering will lead to root rot.

 Bougainvillea care tip: Do not fertilize the species of this perennial flowering vine in fall and winter if you live in a cool area, and reduce watering to a minimum too.

 If you live in the northern states, it’s too cold to grow bougainvillea in the fall unless they’re housed in warm greenhouses.

-No Feeding Bougainvillea in Winter: Only resume feeding when the plant is returned to the outdoor, under full sun or direct sunlight, in the following spring.
+No Feeding Bougainvillea in Winter: Only resume feeding when the plant is returned to the outdoors, under full sun or direct sunlight, in the following spring.

-Prune any suckers grown at the base of the plant or by pinching them off to encourage more growth at the top.
+Prune any suckers growing at the base of the plant or by pinching them off to encourage more healthy growth at the top.
 Watch out for sharp thorns when pruning!